chinmayshah99/cookiecutter-pypackage/docs/prompts.rst

 The following package configuration options set up different features for your project.

-use_pypi_deployment_with_travis
-    Whether to use PyPI deployment with Travis.

 use_google_docstrings
     Whether to support parsing docstrings in the `Google Python Style Guide`_ format.